We're EverAdo and We Were Doing This Anyway

 Nobody comps our stays.
 Nobody slides us an upgrade.
 And none of that from lack of asking.

 This project is mostly driven by me.
 I’m regularly working several professional and personal projects and it’s a cadence I enjoy, but my family often feels wedged from.
 Something we all enjoy doing is traveling.
 For years my Abigail would express disdain in my ability to “notice everything.”
 It’s true, I do.
 Actually, I’ve never noticed me not noticing everything.
 Ever.
-I’ve never noticed her not making a fuss about it.
+I’ve never once seen her not make a fuss about it.

 Besides that, what drives me is I don’t like wasting money.
 Not (only) because I can be cheap — because we believe every dollar we work for and throw back into the American consumerism culture should be rewarded with something of equal value.
 We’re a family that doesn’t research obsessively before we book, doesn’t compare before we commit, but we are naive in expecting to get what we were promised when we show up.
 That’s just how I operate, if not I ever notice.